 The 2020-21 NBA season concluded Sunday with the Lakers securing the 17th championship in franchise history.
-The Bubble the NBA put into place in Florida was a smashing success with zero positive COVID-19 tests over three months and now the league will create a plan for the 2021 season, which could begin in January or February of next year and run through the summer.
+The Bubble the NBA put into place in Florida was a smashing success with zero positive COVID-19 tests over three months and now the league will create a plan for the 2021 season, which could begin as early as Dec.
+22 in order to get back on a usual timeline.

 Before the Lakers and Heat even wrapped up their series, oddsmakers at DraftKings Sportsbook released NBA Futures lines for the 2021 championship.
 These early odds don’t account for the NBA Draft results (Nov.
 18) and the wave of player movement we’ll assuredly see during a shortened free agency period this winter.
-The league hopes to open free agency on or around Dec.
+The league hopes to hold free agency shortly after the draft and open training camps around Dec.
 1.

 Odds will shift following key transactions, injuries, and personnel moves, so check back for updates closer to the season.